drtamarojgreen/multiple_viewer/docs/plan.md

 *   The benchmarks themselves are a form of testing.
 Results should be consistent and reproducible.
 The CI pipeline should optionally be able to run benchmarks to detect performance regressions.

 **Documentation:**
-*   Create a `benchmarks/README.md` explaining how to build and run the benchmarks.
+*   Create a `docs/analytics.md` explaining how to build and run the benchmarks and documenting significant optimizations.
-*   Maintain a `docs/performance.md` file to log benchmark results over time and document significant optimizations.
+*   Benchmark results will be appended to `logs/performance.log` to track performance over time.

 ---

-## 5. Code Documentation (Req.
+## 6. Code and API Documentation (Req.
 60)

 **Objective:**
-To create comprehensive and automatically generated documentation for the codebase, making it easier for current and future developers to understand and contribute.
+To create comprehensive documentation for the codebase and its public API, making it easier for developers and users to understand and contribute.

 **Current Status:**
 Code documentation is sparse and inconsistent, as noted in issue #15.

 **Proposed Solution:**
-We will adopt Doxygen as the documentation generator and enforce a consistent comment style.
+We will adopt a manual documentation approach using Markdown files and enforce a consistent in-code commenting style.
+This avoids external documentation generator tools.

-*   **Phase 1: Setup and Initial Pass**
+*   **Phase 1: In-Code Commenting Standard**
-    *   Create a Doxygen configuration file (`Doxyfile`) in the project root.
-    *   Add Doxygen-style docstrings (`/** ... */`) to all public classes, methods, and functions in the core `Graph` and `Node`/`Edge` structures.
-    *   Generate the initial HTML documentation and add it to `.gitignore`.

-*   **Phase 2: Full Coverage**
+    *   Establish a clear and consistent style for commenting functions, classes, and complex logic blocks directly within the source code.
-    *   Go through the entire codebase and add docstrings to all remaining functions and files.
-    *   Explain the purpose of each function, its parameters, and what it returns.
+    *   Go through the entire codebase and add comments explaining the purpose of each function, its parameters, and what it returns.

-    *   Integrate the Doxygen generation step into the CI pipeline to ensure documentation stays up-to-date.
+*   **Phase 2: Developer and API Documentation**
+    *   Create a `docs/developer_guide.md` file to describe the high-level architecture, major components (`AnalyticsEngine`, `Graph`, `Renderer`), and the build process.
+    *   The CLI API documentation, previously defined as `docs/api_guide.md`, will serve as the primary user-facing API document.
+A template will be created to ensure all commands are documented consistently (command, parameters, output format, examples).

 **Dependencies:**
 *   None.

 **Documentation:**
 *   This task is about creating documentation.
-The output will be a browsable HTML documentation set.
+The output will be the `developer_guide.md`, a populated `api_guide.md`, and improved in-code comments.
-*   Add a section to the main `README.md` on how to generate the documentation locally.
+*   Add a section to the main `README.md` pointing to the new documentation files.

 ---

-## 6. 3D Graph Rendering (Req.
+## 7. 3D Graph Rendering (Req.
 71)

 **Objective:**
 To provide an alternative 3D rendering mode for visualizing complex graph structures.
 This is considered an advanced, optional feature.